chrisjwaddell/blue-moon/README.md

-## Get the next or previous dates
+## Options
+There are some extra options.

+#### startofweek
+To specify when the start of the week is.
+The default is 1 - Monday.
+Sunday is 0.

+# Get a series of dates - datesBefore and datesAfter
-Blue Moon move backwards and forwards and get previous or past dates.
+Blue Moon can move backwards and forwards and get previous or past dates.
+Use the *datesBefore* and *datesAfter* settings to go forwards or backwards.
+BlueMoon will return an array of dates if you use any of these settings.

 ``
 BlueMoon({ day: "Mon 1"}, {day: 1, month: 1, year: 2021}, {datesAfter: 12})